Yarmouth, Nova Scotia: Lion Ferry, Prince of Fundy Cruises, Scotia Prince Cruises

 The growth of post-war automobile-based tourism saw the provincial government encourage additional ferry service with New England, a region with many family connections to the Maritimes dating to the 18th century and which accelerated during the first half of the 20th century.
 In 1970 the MV Bluenose service operated by CNR was joined by the MS Prince of Fundy on a route connecting Yarmouth with Portland, Maine operated by Lion Ferry.
 The service was supplemented between 1973 and 1976 by MS Bolero, however by 1976 both vessels were replaced by the MS Caribe.
 Lion Ferry sold Yarmouth's second ferry service to Prince of Fundy Cruises who purchased MS Stena Olympica and renamed it MS Scotia Prince.
 The service underwent another ownership change in 2000 and was renamed Scotia Prince Cruises.
-In 2004 the company discovered toxic mould in its Portland terminal, owned by the City of Portland, canceling its 2005 season.
-The City of Portland subsequently canceled the company's lease and evicted Scotia Prince Cruises, thus ending this ferry service.
+In 2004 the company discovered toxic mould in its Portland terminal, owned by the City of Portland, cancelling its 2005 season.
+The City of Portland subsequently cancelled the company's lease and evicted Scotia Prince Cruises, thus ending this ferry service.